Tars4815/belvedere-summer-school/docs/module4/raster.md

 ### Information

 This read-only tab summarizes the main information and metadata of the chosen layer.
 In the case of raster layer it is important to mention, in addition to info field in common with vector data, the information about number of band, band statistics, grid dimensions and pixel size giving important information on the spatial resolution of the raster itself.
+For example, in the case of all the rasters used in this guided exercise the spatial resolution will be equal to 20 cm, meaning that each pixel of the raster file covers a squared area of 20 x 20 centimeters.

 ![Map canvas view of the Belvedere glacier digital elevation model](../assets/img/module4/raster-properties-information.png "Map canvas view of the Belvedere glacier digital elevation model")